kid-junior/Single-Page_CV/README.md

-This is my solution to the Single-Page CV project on roadmap.sh, https://roadmap.sh/projects/single-page-cv
+This is my solution to the Single-Page CV project on roadmap.sh: https://roadmap.sh/projects/single-page-cv

 ## Instructions to Run the Project